microsoft/coyote/docs/_learn/specifications/overview.md

 violation is a finite execution that leads a system to an erroneous state.
 Coyote supports the usual assertions for specifying safety properties that are local to a Coyote machine or task.
-In the Tasks programming model, you should use `Specification.Assert` and in the machines programming model the corresponding API is `IMachineRuntime.Assert`.
+In the Tasks programming model, you should use `Specification.Assert` and in the machines programming model the corresponding API is `IActorRuntime.Assert`.
 In addition, Coyote also provides a way to specify _global_ assertions that can describe the relationship across tasks or machines.

 Coyote provides the notion of a _monitor_.
 It is a special kind of machine that can receive events but